brand0nM/Job_Scraper/README.md

 # Job Scraper
 ## Overview
-Finding the right job can be a time-consuming process.
-This package automates the collection of this job data from the top 6 search engines, LinkedIn, ZipRecruiter, Indeed, Monster, Dice, and Google.
+This python package automates the collection of this job data from the top 6 search engines, LinkedIn, ZipRecruiter, Indeed, Monster, Dice, and Google.

 ### Purpose
 Using selenium, beautifulSoup, and pyautogui this python-based webscraper has three main functions.